chericito/mobohubb-docs/docs/SCHEDULE/schedule-requests.md

 ---
 # Schedule: Requests

 “Scheduling” in **mobohubb** supports requests from mobile users for **Time off**, **Claim shift**, or **Replacement**, which admins can accept, reject, or mark as pending.
-By responding to these requests, you can keep your schedule updated and resolve potential coverage gaps or shift conflicts.
+Responding to these requests can keep your schedule updated and resolve potential coverage gaps or shift conflicts.

 ***